sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## Create Advantages

-One point from the *Good Bank* may be spent to let a player as though they had the highest amount of advantage (flip-3-take-best).
+One point from the *Good Bank* may be spent to let a player execute a move as though they had the highest amount of advantage (flip-3-take-best).
 You may do this preemptively or after a flip, like a flashback.

 Let's say a character encounters two guards who, in an earlier scene, humiliated and bullied him.
-The player says they're going to use the Go Berserk! move.
-Because of the narrative set-up, it makes sense that it should be easier for the character to enter an enraged state.
-It would make sense for them to have an advantage.

- - You can hint to the player they already have sufficient narrative set-up to Do a Flashback
+The player says their rage takes over and they launch themselves at both guards, two swords out and slashing through the air.
+With the narrative set-up, the GM thinks it would make the story really satisfying for the character to succeed.
+The GM has a few options to push it in the direction of success.
+As a GM, you will usually only have a few points in the *Good Bank*, so make sure it's worth it.

- - You can storytell to resolve the situation.
-Maybe the guards run away or an additional event makes the conflict irrelevant.
+ * The GM can storytell to resolve the situation.
+Maybe the guards run away.
-   Make sure your storytelling is fun for the player.
-They've already indicated that they want to have fun by Going Berserk.
+   Make sure your storytelling honest for the narrative and is fun for the player.
+It seems like this player has indicated their fun is in the fight.
+ * The GM interprets this as a Hack and Slash with Goreography added on as an IMMEDIATE move.
+      + The GM can hint to the player they already have sufficient narrative set-up to Do a Flashback
- - You can use a point from the *Good Bank* to create the advantage - this gives the maximum amount of advantage, causing a flip-3-take-best flip.
-You've only got a few points in the *Good Bank*, so make sure it's worth it.
+      + The GM can spend a point from the *Good Bank* to create the advantage

+If the last option is chosen, the maximum amount of advantage is given, causing a flip-3-take-best flip.
+In this particular situation, the GM must choose to give advantage to the Hack and Slash move or to the Goreography move.
+Even though Goreography has a maximum Move Level of "expert", using a point from the *Good Bank* always gives you a flip-3-take-best flip.

-Here is what you can **not** do: you cannot tell them to flip with an advantage just because you're the GM and you think it makes sense.
+Here is what the GM can **not** do: the GM cannot tell the player to flip with an advantage just because they're the GM and they think it makes sense.

 If an advantage is to be had, the price must be paid, either by the GM or by the player.